Shubhang-2111/Scaler-Assignment/README.md

 4. Go to the website and use it!

-5. To refresh the database to its initial values press ctrl+C to stop the server and the command node index.js again to run the server.
+5. To refresh the database to its initial values press ctrl+C to stop the server and then use command node index.js again to run the server.

 ## Screenshots